eclipse/mita/website/site/content/platforms/integratorsGuide.md

 The run configuration starts a new Eclipse instance in which all the plugins from your development workspace are installed.
 In this runtime instance, you can import the platform project we just created:
 - On first startup, you will probably see a welcome page.
 Close the _Welcome_ tab.
 - Go to _File -> Import.._ and select _General -> Existing Project into Workspace_.
-Click _Next >_
+Click _Next >_.
 - Click on the top right _Browse..._ button to select the project you created above.
-If you do not know where this project is located on your file system, go back to your developer IDE, right-click on the project and select _Properties_.
+If you do not know where this project is located on your file system, go back to your development IDE, right-click on the project and select _Properties_.
 From the _Properties_ dialog you can copy the project location and paste it into the _Import_ dialog in your runtime IDE.
 - Make sure the option _Copy projects into workspace_ is *not* enabled.
-In that way you can work on the same files from your developer and runtime workspace.
+In that way you can work on the same files from your development and runtime workspace.
-- Click _Finish_
+- Click _Finish_.

 Your plaform project is now imported into your runtime workspace.
-Open the _arduino.platform_ file.
+Open the _myarduino.platform_ file.
 You should now see syntax highlighting.
 In particular, you should see an error marker on line 5, saying that the parameter _module_ is missing.
-Let's fix that by adding _module ""_ to the platform definition:
+Let's fix that by adding `module ""` to the platform definition:
 ```
-package platforms.arduino;
+package platforms.myarduino;

 platform Arduino {
   module ""